Hear2Read/Indic-flite-engine/README.md

 o For standard diphone voices, maximum run time memory requirements are approximately less than twice the memory requirement for the waveform generated.
-For 32bit archtectures this effectively means under 1M.
+For 32bit architectures this effectively means under 1M.

 o The flite program supports, synthesis of individual strings or files